-In this edition of Ask the Home Flooring Pros we tackle the daunting question of how to dry wet carpet after a water damage event, whether it be a burst pipe or external flooding.
+In this edition of Ask the Home Flooring Pros we tackle the daunting question of how to dry wet carpet after a water damage event, whether it be an appliance malfunction, burst pipe or external flooding.
 Although the sight of saturated wet carpet can be overwhelming there are steps you can take to rescue the situation.

 When you come home and find wet carpets, the most important thing to do is to react quickly to fix the problem.
 Getting the water out of your carpets as fast as possible can help prevent further damage to furniture, subflooring and walls, as well as prevent the growth of dangerous mold.
 Prompt water extraction and removal is key to the health of your home and family.